-1. Effective January 1, 2013, ISSF Participating Companies that are processors, traders, importers, transporters and others involved in the seafood industry must conduct transactions only with those large-scale1 purse seine vessels that have 100% observer coverage (human or electronic if proven to be effective) on every fishing trip and observing every fishing operation, unless prevented by force majeure conditions2 in a particular region3.
-Thus, ISSF Participating Companies are to refrain from transactions with large-scale purse seine vessels that do not meet this requirement.
+1. ISSF has adopted a multi-annual conservation measure resolution that requires, as of January 1, 2014 that purse-seine vessels must have an observer onboard for every trip and observer every fishing operation.
+As a result, ISSF Participating Companies are to refrain from transactions with purse seine vessels that do not meet this requirement.
 The conservation measure provides flexibility as to what can be considered an "observer" (i.e., the use of electronic monitoring systems (EMS) - if proven effective -- or human observer) and recognition of force majeure that may prevent a vessel or fleet from meeting the objective.
-ISSF published a technical paper4 in 2012 providing guidance to vessels on the elements that would make electronic observers "effective."
+ISSF published a technical paper in 2012 providing guidance to vessels on the elements that would make electronic observers "effective."